rpereirasnhu/cs499/README.md

 ## Database

 The 'mongo-setup.js' script is copied into the MongoDB container.
 The 'mongo-setup.sh' script can be run to execute this script from the host while the service is running.
 There are two collections used: 'spm' and 'users', the former used to store process data and the latter used to store user authentication credentials (only one user is added).
-The default username is 'default' and the password is 'default123'.
-The backend logic may be verified by reinitializing the database data and setting alternative environment variables.

 ## Enhancement One - Software Engineering